 4. Be part of a writing community

 We all know about the isolation of a writing life.
 Varuna helps writers forge enduring friendships through the Varuna alumni community.
-And for Publisher Introduction Program writers who need a little extra help, thereâ€™s also the Writing Development Program.
+And for Publisher Introduction Program writers who need a little extra help, thereâ€™s also the Writer Development Program.

 For more information on how to apply, click on the following link: